-gas companies of similar size and operational reach is selected, against which the Group's remuneration practices are measured.
+To ensure compensation packages within the Group remain competitive and in line with market conditions, the Compensation Committee and the Group undertake yearly benchmarking studies.
+For each study, a peer group of international oil and gas companies of similar size and operational reach is selected, against which the Group's remuneration practices are measured.
 The levels of base salary, annual variable remuneration and long-term incentives are set at the median level, however, in the event of exceptional performance, deviations may be authorised.
-As the Group continuously competes with the peer group to retain and attract the very best talent in the market, both at operational and executive level, it is considered important that the Group's compensation packages are determined primarily by reference to the remuneration practices within this peer group.
-Due to the fact that no salary increases would be made and considering the uncertain times, it was decided not to undertake a benchmarking study in 2020.
+As the Group continuously competes to retain and attract the very best talent in the market, both at operational and executive level, it is considered important that the Group's compensation packages are determined primarily by reference to the remuneration practices within these peer groups.